arosenfeld2003/shoppies/README.md

 # README

+### Check It Out Live!
+[SHOPPIES!](https://powerful-plateau-02315.herokuapp.com/welcome/index/)

-I created this web app for the Shopify Web Developer Intern Challenge (Winter - 2021).
+I created this web app for the Shopify Web Developer Intern Challenge.
 Users can search the OMDB database for their favorite movies, and nominate up to five for a Shoppie award.

 The OMDB API allows for query by specific id/title, as well as a broader query by string matching each word in a title (returning the first ten results).